-Answer Number: 777
+Answer # 777

-Dangerous driving and criminal negligenceRegion: Ontario Answer Number: 777
+Dangerous driving, criminal negligence, and careless drivingRegion: Ontario Answer # 777

 What is considered dangerous driving?

-There do not have to be other people around for a driver to be charged with dangerous driving.
-The only requirement is that a driver drove with reckless disregard for public safety, so that there was a danger to the public who were either present or who might have been expected to be present.
-The police will consider all the circumstances of the driving, including the nature and condition of the place where the offence took place, and the traffic in the area, when they determine whether someone should be charged with dangerous driving.
+The only requirement to be charged with dangerous driving is that a driver operated a motor vehicle with reckless disregard for public safety, so that there was a danger to the public who were either present or who might have been expected to be present.
+Therefore, it is not necessary that other people were actually present for a driver to be charged with dangerous driving.

 If the police lay a charge following an accident, it will likely be for dangerous driving, criminal negligence, or careless driving.

 Like dangerous driving, criminal negligence is also an offence under the Criminal Code of Canada.
 Under section 219 (1), an individual is criminally negligent who, (a) in doing anything, or (b) in omitting to do anything that it is his duty to do, shows wanton or reckless disregard for the lives or safety of other persons.